BankkRoll/Server-Inspector/README.md

 # Server Inspector

+## This repo is no longer updated, i will not be maintaining or adding to this.
+You may need changes to for this code to work

 * **👋 Thanks for checking out `Server Inspector`!**

 * **🤖Simple bot to check dangerous server permissions on all roles as well as check server settings and roles that are mentionable.**